lirios/text/README.md

 # Liri Text
 This is Liri Text, crossplatform text editor made in accordance with Material Design.
 For now it only provides very basic functionality, but will evolve into a very powerfull tool with a lot of advanced features some time...

 ## Installation
-We'll be providing prebuild binaries soon, but currently you can only try Liri Text by building it from source
+We'll be providing prebuilt binaries soon, but currently you can only try Liri Text by building it from source

 ### Install dependencies
 - [Qt 5.5 or higher](http://qt.io)